Martin Serious: Shut up, you shrew! You take it from me and drown your children in the bathtub right now! On the phone!

 The Shock Jock is just that; he's out to shock people by behaving in the most offensive manner possible.
-In some ways, these people are professional, live-action trolls
+In some ways, these people are professional, live-action trolls; by saying what they do, they attract attention and thus get good ratings.
+They also continually test how far Refuge in Audacity can be taken.

-For the moment, Real Life examples are allowed.
-Keep it civil.
+For the moment, Real Life examples are allowed, as long as the edits are kept civil.

 - The Powerpuff Girls #61: "Radio No!" has a radio shock jock that everyone in town (except Blossom) loves listening to.
 The girls' enemy Him hypnotizes the jock into making the people of Townsville become chaotic and then to destroy the girls.

 - Jack (Jeff Bridges) is this at the beginning of The Fisher King.
-His comments prompt a gunman to open fire in a restaurant, kicking off the plot and driving him out of the business.
+His comments prompt a gunman to open fire in a restaurant, kicking off the plot and driving him out of the business and into a self-hating, self-destructive downward spiral.

 - Grant Mazzy of Pontypool keeps trying to be a shock jock, much to the dismay of producer Sydney Briar.
 Apparently he was too offensive at his last job, leading to him being fired and ending up in a much smaller station.

-- Law & Order: SVU had a character who would quite literally do anything for ratings, up to and including glorifying a rapist.
+- Law & Order: Special Victims Unit had a character who would quite literally do anything for ratings, up to and including glorifying a rapist.

 - The firm on Ally McBeal sued a Stern-esque jock.
 Ally was disgusted, not with the man, but the way the firm handled his case, so by way of apology she went on his show and put on a giggling bimbo act.